aregsar/aregsarblog/blog/2020/how-laravel-facades-work-under-the-hood/index.md

 As we saw in the previous section, when the `__callStatic` method calls the `static::getFacadeRoot()` of the base `Illuminate\Support\Facades\Facade` class, the `Illuminate\Http\Request` service class is resolved.
 The way that happens is described below:

-The `static::getFacadeRoot()` method of the base Facade class calls the `static::resolveFacadeInstance` method of the base Facade class passing the method the result of the call to the `static::getFacadeAccessor` method of the facade class.
+The `static::getFacadeRoot()` method of the base Facade class calls the `static::resolveFacadeInstance` method of the base Facade class passing to the method the result of the call to the `static::getFacadeAccessor` method.

-In other words `static::getFacadeRoot()` first calls `static::getFacadeAccessor`, then calls `static::resolveFacadeInstance` passing to it the resulting string returned by `static::getFacadeAccessor`.
+In other words `static::getFacadeRoot()` first calls `static::getFacadeAccessor`, then calls `static::resolveFacadeInstance` passing to it the resulting string returned by the `static::getFacadeAccessor` call.

 The base `Illuminate\Support\Facades\Facade` class has a default implementation of `protected static function getFacadeAccessor()` method that is overridden by every facade class that extends it.

-The `Illuminate\Support\Facades\Request` facade overrides this method that simply returns the string `request`.
+The `Illuminate\Support\Facades\Request` facade, that extends the base Facade class, overrides this method.
+The overridden implementation simply returns the string `'request'`.

-So when `static::getFacadeRoot()` calls `static::getFacadeAccessor`, it is actually calling the extended `Illuminate\Support\Facades\Request` facade implementation of `static::getFacadeAccessor` which returns the string `request`.
+So when the base Facade class `static::getFacadeRoot()` method calls `static::getFacadeAccessor`, it is actually calling the `Illuminate\Support\Facades\Request` facade's overridden implementation of `static::getFacadeAccessor` which returns the string `'request'`.

-This `request` string is the same string as the string used to register an alias for the `Illuminate\Http\Request` service class with the application container.
+This `'request'` string is the same string as the string used to register an alias for the `Illuminate\Http\Request` service class with the application container.

-You can see this string listed in the Facade list mappings for the `Request` facade in the Laravel Facade documentation [https://laravel.com/docs/7.x/facades#facade-class-reference](https://laravel.com/docs/7.x/facades#facade-class-reference) I mentioned previously.
+You can see this string listed in the Facade list mappings for the `Request` facade in the Laravel Facade documentation [https://laravel.com/docs/7.x/facades#facade-class-reference](https://laravel.com/docs/7.x/facades#facade-class-reference) that I previously mentioned.

-So in the end the `static::resolveFacadeInstance` method of the facade class is invoked by `static::getFacadeRoot()` and passed in as its argument the `request` string returned by the overridden `static::getFacadeAccessor` method .
+So in the end the `static::resolveFacadeInstance` method of the base Facade class is invoked by `static::getFacadeRoot()` and passed in as its argument the `'request'` string returned by the overridden `static::getFacadeAccessor` method .

 Inside the method, the `return static::$resolvedInstance[$name] = static::$app[$name];` line is executed.
-This line resolves the `Illuminate\Http\Request` service class from the `static::$app` container using the `request` string passed in as the `$name` parameter.
+This line resolves the `Illuminate\Http\Request` service class from the `static::$app` container using the `'request'` string passed in as the `$name` parameter.
 It sets the resolved instance into the `static::$resolvedInstance` array using the same `$name` parameter then returns the resolved instance.

 > Note: sometimes we already have access to a resolved instance of the service class.
 This instance is passed as the $name parameter to resolveFacadeInstance so it is simply returned via the line return $name; at the top of the resolveFacadeInstance method

-As stated in the previous section, once the instance is returned, method called on the facade is called on the instance, returning any result.
+As stated in the previous section, once the instance is returned, the `flush` method called on the facade is called on the instance.